IE-bank-team/ie-bank-infrastructure/modules/network/dns-forwarding-ruleset/virtual-network-link/README.md

 ### Parameter: `location`

-The location of the PrivateDNSZone.
+The location of the PrivateDNSZuno.
 Should be global.

 - Required: No
 - Type: string